codess-aus/pycon-thailand/docs/the-expert.md

 ![The Expert](assets/expert.jpg)

 The Expert feels they must know everything - Python, Devops, Infrastructure as Code, Testing, Security - and be able to answer every question on any topic.
 This mindset can lead to stress and burnout.

-ผู้เชี่ยวชาญ – ประเภทนี้เกี่ยวข้องกับความรู้สึกเหมือนเป็นคนหลอกลวง เพราะคุณไม่รู้ทุกสิ่งทุกอย่างเกี่ยวกับเรื่องหรือหัวข้อหนึ่งๆ
----

 ## 🧠 Why It Happens

 Experts often set high standards for themselves and fear being seen as less knowledgeable.
 They believe they need to know everything before they can contribute or teach others.

 > "The more I learn, the more I realize how much I don't know." - Albert Einstein

-> "ยิ่งฉันเรียนรู้มากขึ้น ฉันก็ยิ่งตระหนักว่ายังมีอีกมากที่ฉันยังไม่รู้" - อัลเบิร์ต ไอน์สไตน์

 With GitHub Copilot if you don't understand how something works, you can just ask it.
 Depending on which model you choose you will see a more verbose or a more succinct explanation.